All best sellers

 Once the resin has hardened, it can be further embellished with other materials to create a more realistic effect.
 This may involve adding waves or ripples using additional layers of resin or other materials such as cotton or tissue paper, or adding color using specialized pigments or paints.

 A second option for creating them is to use scale model water effects products such as water effect gels clear or the colored version.
-These products are designed to mimic the look of water and can be applied directly to a surface or used to fill small gaps and crevices to create a more realistic effect.
+These products are designed to mimic the look and can be applied directly to a surface or used to fill small gaps and crevices to create a more realistic effect.

-A third option is the UV resin which can be used in a similar way to resin, providing a clear and glossy finish that can be used to replicate the appearance of water in a model or diorama.
+A third option is the UV resin which can be used in a similar way to resin, providing a clear and glossy finish that can be used to replicate its appearance in a model or diorama.
 UV gels can be applied directly onto the surface using a brush or spatula and then you can use a UV lamp to cure the gel and speed up the drying process.
 Once the first layer is dry, you can add additional layers of gel to create a deeper and more realistic feeling.

 To add texture and depth, you can create waves or ripples in the UV gel using a small brush or toothpick.
 You can also add other materials, such as cotton or tissue paper, to create the appearance of splashes or foam.